 In Esoteric Christianity, Christ literally saves not just Mankind, but the world itself.
 The forces of Karma, it is said, had become so strong (like Smith) that man’s self had nearly become lost in his animal nature.
 This would have negated any ability on man’s part to “redeem” nature through his self-awareness, the “Christ” in each person.
 Like the One, man is the factor that keeps the whole field of possibility afloat by virtue of the divine spark within him.
 Bury that deep enough, and the equation of the earth plane becomes seriously one-sided, and in a spiritual sense would eventually implode.

-Smith is a generic man.
-He is the quintessential “stuffed shirt”, the corporate man who has sacrificed himself to the Machine World.
-Actually, he is the product of the Machine World, in that he is the “agency” by which the machines control the wildcard factor of volition within humans.
+Smith is a generic man, a product of the Machine World, in that he is the “agency” by which the machines control the wild card factor of volition within humans.
 Smith clearly represents the animal nature in man, the instinctual/intellectual side of us bent on physical survival.
-Though it is aware of its “self”, it is also aware that that self is devoid of divinity.
+Though it is aware of its “self,” it is also aware that that self is devoid of divinity.
 It is empty.
-It knows, like Smith who can’t stand the “stench”, that it is trapped in Nature and wants more than anything to “get out”.
-Smith wants the codes to Zion’s mainframe, so that he can effectively end his (Nature’s) imprisoned awareness, desiring annihilation over the frustrated existence of an empty and meaningless, souless self.
+It knows, like Smith (who “can’t stand the stench”), that it is trapped in Nature and wants more than anything to “get out.”
+Smith wants the codes to Zion’s mainframe, so that he can effectively end his (Nature’s) imprisoned awareness, desiring annihilation over the frustrated existence of an empty and meaningless, soulless self.